shabin5785/react-notes/Notes_1.md

 - if state is a new object but all its properties are same with same value as old state, react will re render, cause its a new object.
 But if state is same object with different properties or values, react will not rerender.

-- reselect is a library that allows us to check state values and decide if new and old state have same value, then it can decide not to pass on new state , but send old state so that component is no re rendered .This is called as memoization.
+- reselect is a library that allows us to check state values and decide if new and old state have same value, then it can decide not to pass on new state by creating new object with same old values , but send old state so that component is no re rendered .This is called as memoization.